akka/alpakka/docs/src/main/paradox/mongodb.md

 Scala
 : @@snip ($alpakka$/mongodb/src/test/scala/akka/stream/alpakka/mongodb/MongoSourceSpec.scala) { #run-source }

 Here we used a basic sink to complete the stream by collecting all of the stream elements to a collection.

-The power of streams comes from building larger data pipelines which leverage backpressure to ensure efficient flow control.
-Feel free to edit the example code and build @extref[more advanced stream topologies](akka-docs:scala/stream/stream-introduction).
+### Sink Usage

+We can take a Source of documents and save them to a mongo collection using MongoSink.

+Scala
+: @@snip (../../../../mongodb/src/test/scala/akka/stream/alpakka/mongodb/MongoSinkSpec.scala) { #create-sink }

 ### Running the example code